 Insufficient sleep or sleep restriction (SR), is associated with endothelial dysfunction, a marker of cardiovascular risk.
 SR increases endothelial oxidative stress, however, the appropriate antioxidant response to increased oxidative stress is lacking in women after SR. To understand the underlying phenomenon for lack of antioxidant response after SR, we will investigate endothelial cells for regulators of antioxidant response.
 The proposed research questions may advance our understanding of underlying molecular mechanism that impair endothelial antioxidant response after SR despite increased oxidative stress.

-2019 ABSM Junior Faculty Award Recipient
+2019 ABSM Junior Faculty Grant Recipient

 Hypoglossal nerve stimulation (HNS) dilates the airway in obstructive sleep apnea (OSA) by pulling soft tissue structures ventrally, but the pharynx can also be stretched caudally by the sternothyroid muscle, which is innervated by the ansa cervicalis (AC).
 We hypothesized that stimulating the AC can improve airway patency better than HNS alone.
 We are evaluating percutaneous HNS and AC stimulation in OSA patients.
 If successful, it may lead to new neurostimulation treatments for OSA.

-2019 Community Sleep Health Award Recipients
+2019 Community Sleep Health Grant Recipients

 This study will investigate whether bed provision combined with community provider-delivered sleep health education improves sleep in children living in poverty, in partnership with the Beds for Kids program, which provides beds and bedding to low-income families.
 This randomized control trial will assess sleep outcomes (sleep duration, sleep quality) and child sleep health behaviors (bedtime routine consistency, sleep schedule regularity, nighttime electronics usage).
 We will also examine intervention acceptability and feasibility to inform large-scale dissemination.